naumix/BiggerRegularizedOptimistic/README.md

 - [BRO Paper](https://arxiv.org/abs/2405.16158); NeurIPS'24 **(spotlight)**
 - [Project website](https://sites.google.com/view/bro-agent/)

-### Short info
+### BRO - Short info
 Sample efficiency in Reinforcement Learning (RL) has traditionally been driven by algorithmic enhancements.
 In this work, we demonstrate that scaling can also lead to substantial improvements.
 We conduct a thorough investigation into the interplay of scaling model capacity and domain-specific RL enhancements.
-These empirical findings inform the design choices underlying our proposed BRO (Bigger, Regularized, Optimistic) algorithm.
+These empirical findings inform the design choices underlying our proposed **BRO (Bigger, Regularized, Optimistic)** algorithm.
 The key innovation behind BRO is that strong regularization allows for effective scaling of the critic networks, which, paired with optimistic exploration, leads to superior performance.
 BRO achieves state-of-the-art results, significantly outperforming the leading model-based and model-free algorithms across 40 complex tasks from the DeepMind Control, MetaWorld, and MyoSuite benchmarks.
 BRO is the first model-free algorithm to achieve near-optimal policies in the notoriously challenging Dog and Humanoid tasks.

 ![bro_results.png](bro_results.png)

 Our implementation of the BRO algorithm.
 The codebase is heavily inspired by [JaxRL](https://github.com/ikostrikov/jaxrl) and [Parallel JaxRL](https://github.com/proceduralia/high_replay_ratio_continuous_control).

 ## Examples
+``updates_per_step``  is the most important parameter, determines how many updates are performed per environment step.
+It controls a trade-off between sample efficiency and computational cost.
+We propose ``updates_per_step=10`` as the default, as we found the higher values to bring marginal gains.

-BRO with default settings:
+BRO with default settings (``updates_per_step=10``):

 ``python3 train_parallel.py --benchmark=dmc --env_name=dog-run``

-BRO (fast); simply reduce the replay ratio to 2:
+BRO (fast); in many cases, setting lower value `updates_per_step=2` bring already excellent performance, while being much faster.

 ``python3 train_parallel.py --benchmark=dmc --env_name=dog-run --updates_per_step=2``

 ## Installation